matafokka/SynthFlight/README.md

 #SynthFlight Pre-Alpha

 SynthFlight is a fully client-side software for planning aerial photography.
-Run it either on the desktop or in a browser.
+Run it either on the desktop or in a [browser online](https://matafokka.github.io/SynthFlight/).

 This is a pre-alpha version, so expect bugs, crashes, errors, missing functions, API changes, etc.